Before the Fourth Of July (2019)

 Where is the friendly agreement?

-EO has mostly mass market clothing stores (and the mall is only 30% occupied) which they could hardly call “fashion” by anyone that works or is intimately knows the fashion industry.
+EO has mostly mass-market clothing stores (and the mall is only 30% occupied) which they could hardly call “fashion” by anyone that works or intimately knows the fashion industry.

 Empire Outlets plays some top 40 music and at only one section of the mall.
-So there is NO culture, just shopping and some music 🎼 , the occasional show that pops up and there is a food trucks or two.
-The food vendors are inconsistent when they are there and currently there is no sidewalk cafe culture which to sit, eat, drink or people-watch.
+So there is NO culture, just shopping and some music 🎼 , the occasional show that pops up and there is a food truck or two.
+The food vendors are inconsistent when they are there and currently, there is no sidewalk cafe culture which to sit, eat, drink or people-watch.

 I don’t think they’ve clearly identified who their target customer is.
 If I asked, would they say: “Staten Island residents?”